fipl-hse/2024-hello-llm/lab_7_llm/README.rst

           in the ``settings.json`` file.
 The higher the desired mark, the more number of tests run when checking your Pull Request.

+.. note:: You cannot use the pipeline abstraction from the transformers library
+          in this laboratory work.

 Stage 1.
 Introduce importer abstraction: ``RawDataImporter``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~